raciacd/data_exploration_hcc/README.md

 ### Model Comparison

 A summary table and bar chart compare the performance of the three models based on the evaluation metrics mentioned above.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides an overview of the project, including its purpose, dataset, dependencies, usage instructions, and evaluation results.
-If you have any questions or issues, please feel free to open an issue on GitHub.

----

-**Note**: Remember to update the GitHub URL and other placeholders with actual values specific to your project.